lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-05-22-Definitions.md

 A *pentagon* is a five-sided polygon.
-That's pretty simple, and although it builds on the notion of a polygon, hence on the notion of a line segment etc., it isn't hard to reduce everything to the primitives (points and lines) given by the axioms.
+That's pretty simple, and although it builds on the notion of a polygon, hence on the notion of a line segment, etc., it isn't hard to reduce everything to the primitives (points and lines) given by Euclid's axioms.

 There are many decisions to be made and some of them may seem arbitrary.
-Can the length of a side equal zero?
-But then every triangle and square could also be seen a pentagon: what good would that be?
+If we allow the length of a side to be zero, then every triangle and square could also be seen a pentagon: what good would that be?
 Also, often we care about the angle between adjacent sides, which for a zero-length side would be undefined.
-And yet the standard definition does allow the sides to cross: a five pointed star is also a pentagon.
+So every side of a polygon must have positive length, although the standard definition does allow the sides to cross: a five pointed star is also a pentagon.

 On this theme, recall yet again the study of